-At 31 December 2019, there was €36.5 million (2018: €33.0 million) interest accrued on amounts owed from parent undertaking and €21.3 million (2018: €17.4 million) interest accrued on amounts owed from the fellow group undertaking.
+At 31 December 2020, there was \in 37.5 million (2019: \in 36.5 million) interest accrued on amounts owed from parent undertaking and \in 3.0 million (2019: \notin 21.3 million) interest accrued on amounts owed from the fellow group undertaking.
+These amounts are reflected in the balances above.

 All of the loans are performing in accordance with their terms and conditions and are expected to be recovered.
-None of the loans were impaired at 31 December 2019.